Savory and spicy grilled shrimp tacos with chipotle sauce served with lettuce, tomato, diced avocados, red onions, and fresh squeezed lime juice!

 Last, remove the shrimp from the grill and start assembling the tacos.
 We started with grilled tortillas, then lettuce, tomato and avocado salsa, and finally chipotle sauce.

 Don’t forget to slice some limes to add an extra spritz of lime juice to each taco.
 Before we say goodbye, a quick word about the chipotle cream sauce.

 Click the link for our personal recipe or buy your favorite brand and use it instead.
 That’s it, your grilled shrimp tacos with chipotle sauce recipe is done!
 Kim and I hope you enjoy the meal and wish you all the best 🙂

-- For an extra kick of spice in your shrimp tacos, then consider adding more chili powder, cumin powder, and cayenne powder to the shrimp before you grill them.
+- For an extra kick of spice in your grilled shrimp tacos, then consider adding more chili powder, cumin powder, and cayenne powder to the shrimp before you grill them.